 Treatment for painted garage doors

 Unlike stains, painted garage doors require commercial stripping chemicals made of nasty stuff.
-Cleaning painted garage doors requires power washing and chemicals which may damage the wood.
+Cleaning painted garage doors requires power washing and chemicals, which may damage the wood.
 We don’t recommend stripping down a painted garage door and then trying to apply a stain on it.
-We believe that once your garage door is painted, it should stay that way.
+We believe your garage door should stay that way once it is painted.